 Narcissism is proliferating in our culture, and it's creating people who get bored, anxious or frustrated when the conversation goes too long without being about themselves or their agenda.

 Our modern culture and corporations are crafted in such a way that narcissists are being rewarded for being self-absorbed and self-serving.
-In addition, The Law of Attraction (which is always at play in the natural Universe), doesn't care if you're an a-hole – if your focus is as clear as a laser, you can have your dreams fulfilled.
+Strangely, The Law of Attraction (which is always at play in the natural Universe), doesn't care if you're a selfish person – if your focus is as clear as a laser, you can have your dreams fulfilled.

 What this comes down to, then, is that there are in essence two ways to achieve your goals: